-"Will of Command" is the other meaning for the "will of God" in the Bible.
-I use this term "Will of Command" for what God commands us to do as His children.
-This is the will of God we are able to thwart when we disobey and fail to do as He commands.
+"Will of Decree" is the other meaning for the "will of God" in the Bible.
+I use this term "Will of Decreed" for what God decrees us to do as His children.
+This is the will of God we are able to thwart when we disobey and fail to do as He decrees.
 God's Sovereign Will is not governed by our belief or our obedience.
-However, God's Will of Command we can fail to do or even choose not to do.
+However, God's Will of Decree, we can fail to do or even choose not to do.
 For example, Jesus said, "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven."
 (Matthew 7:21) Not all people do the will of the Father, for fallen sinful people are disobedient.
 Clearly, "Not everyone ... will enter the kingdom of heaven."
 Why?
-Simply put, it is because not everyone believes in Jesus Christ as their Lord and Savior.
+Simply put, it is because not everyone believes in Jesus Christ as their Lord and Savior and by their love of Christ strive to live out God's will.

 Paul wrote to the Christian brethren in Thessalonica, "For this is the will of God, your sanctification: that you abstain from sexual immorality; 4 that each one of you know how to control his own body in holiness and honor, 5 not in the passion of lust like the Gentiles who do not know God."
-(1 Thessalonians 4:3-5) Paul gave specific instruction of what God's Will of Command is.
+(1 Thessalonians 4:3-5) Paul gave specific instruction of what God's Will of Decree is to the church.
 Christians are to live holy lifestyles different from the Gentiles.
 Christians are to abstain from sexual immorality.
 The world, then and today, embraces sexual immorality, but Christians are to abstain from it.
-Unfortunately, many who call themselves Christian disobey God!
+Unfortunately, many who call themselves Christian, disobey God!
 They do not live holy but they live as the world does and their lives are not ones of spiritual worship.

-Concerning God's Will of Command, the Apostle John wrote, "The world is passing away along with its desires, but whoever does the will of God abides forever."
+Concerning God's Will of Decree, the Apostle John wrote, "The world is passing away along with its desires, but whoever does the will of God abides forever."
 (1 John 2:17) Only believers abide in God forever.
-Unbelievers don't.
-God calls some people to salvation and to live His will and some He does not.
-Unlike God's sovereign Will the Will of Command is not always fulfilled.
-People have free will to obey or disobey, God's Will of Command.
+Unbelievers do not.
+Unlike God's Sovereign Will, the Will of Decree is not always fulfilled.
+People have free will to obey or disobey, God's Will of Decree.